knutzk/knutzk.github.io/_pages/teaching.md

 ## Mentoring and Supervision

-I’ve mentored students at all levels — from undergraduate research interns to Ph.D. candidates — across institutions including Harvard, Geneva, and Göttingen.
-These projects often grew into long-term collaborations resulting in peer-reviewed publications or conference presentations.
+I’ve supervised student research at all levels, including undergraduate interns, master's students, and Ph.D. candidates — across institutions like Harvard, Geneva, and Göttingen.

-### Areas of student research:
+Project topics include:
-- Top-quark physics and rare production processes
+- Top-quark measurements and rare production modes
-- Long-lived particle searches with displaced signatures
-- Machine learning for event reconstruction and regression
+- Machine learning for reconstruction and regression
-- Unsupervised anomaly detection and dataset curation

-I support students not only in technical research but also in writing, presentations, and navigating career choices.
-My mentoring style emphasizes giving students ownership while providing close feedback, especially in the early stages of a project.
+- Searches for long-lived particles and anomalies

+Many of these collaborations led to peer-reviewed publications or conference presentations.
+I support students closely, especially in the early stages, while encouraging ownership of their projects.
+Several examples are described on the [research page](/research/).

 ## Interdisciplinary Workshops

-Since 2019, I’ve co-led machine learning workshops at interdisciplinary summer schools organized by the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/).
-These programs bring together students from a wide range of disciplines for a deep dive into data-driven methods.
+Since 2019, I’ve co-led machine learning workshops at international summer schools organized by the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/).
+These programs bring together students from a wide range of disciplines — from physics to political science — for an in-depth look at data-driven methods and their societal impact.

-**Recent and upcoming workshops:**
+**Recent workshops:**
-- **2025:** Banz Castle, Germany (with students from the College of Europe)
+- **2025:** Banz Castle, Germany (planned)
 - **2024:** Ljubljana, Slovenia
 - **2021:** Koppelsberg, Germany
-- **2019:** St. John’s College, Cambridge, UK
+- **2019:** St. John's College, Cambridge, UK

-These week-long courses combine interactive lectures, team projects, and open discussions on the societal impact of AI.
-Topics range from supervised learning to generative models and algorithmic fairness.
+Workshops combine interactive lectures, coding exercises, team projects, and open discussions — covering topics like supervised learning, generative models, and algorithmic fairness.

 ## Invited Lectures and Training

-In addition to university teaching, I’ve given invited lectures and contributed to training events for early-career researchers and large research collaborations.
+I also contribute to training events for research collaborations and early-career scientists.

-- **Deep Learning School – ERUM Data Hub** (Aachen, 2025) *Transformers and Prompt Engineering* – Lecture and live coding session for scientific ML applications.
+- **ERUM Data Hub Deep Learning School** (2025, Aachen) *Transformers and Prompt Engineering* — Lecture and live coding session on ML applications in science

-- **ATLAS Newcomers Lecture Series** (CERN, 2023)
+- **ATLAS Newcomers Lecture Series** (2023, CERN)
-  *Top Quark Physics in ATLAS* – Introductory lecture for new collaborators.
+  *Top Quark Physics in ATLAS* — Introductory lecture for new collaborators

-These events give me a chance to distill complex methods for broad audiences and share practical insights from real analysis work.

 ---

-*Teaching and mentoring are an essential part of my work.
-If you're interested in research supervision, educational collaboration, or bringing machine learning or particle physics into your course or event, feel free to [get in touch](/contact/).*
+*If you're interested in research supervision, teaching collaborations, or bringing particle physics or machine learning into your course or event, feel free to [get in touch](/contact/).*